EifelMono/NugetPlayground/README.md

 # NugetPlayground

-My learning stuff for nugets with targets on dotnet and CakeBuild
+Learning stuff for nugets with targets on dotnet and CakeBuild

-To build and compile I uses [CakeBuild](https://cakebuild.net/) To compile this project you need to restore this tool
+To build and compile works with [CakeBuild](https://cakebuild.net/) To compile this project you need to restore this tool

 ```